 Already both the owner of the blockchain-based site and their customer have had their lives made easier.
 But things get better still thanks to the fact that the site’s owner also enjoys a greater degree of control and autonomy over their domain and the content on it.

 By being part of a decentralised network, blockchain domains are impossible to block and resistant to censorship.
 The benefits of this are clear to anyone who either lives in an authoritarian state or has spent more than ten seconds considering what that might be like.
 Freedom of speech becomes much harder to curtail.
+On the other hand, hate speeches and content promoting disinformation and tribalism will also enjoy the same kind of protection, just saying.

 Control rests in the hands of website owners and content creators because the blockchain domains they use are stored in wallets to which only they have the keys.
 The old system, whereby domain names are stored and managed by registrars who can be induced to shut them down, is starting to look obsolete.